Our knowledge of orthopaedics. Your best health.

 Physical Examination and Medical History

 After discussing your symptoms and medical history, your doctor will do a careful examination.
-Your doctor will:
+The doctor may:

-The doctor may examine your shoulder, upper arm, elbow, wrist, and hand, even if you complain only of arm pain.
+The doctor may examine your shoulder, upper arm, elbow, wrist, and hand, even if you complain only of forearm pain.

 X-rays

-X-rays can show whether the bone is broken and whether there is displacement (the gap between broken bones).
+X-rays can show whether the bone is broken and whether there is displacement (the broken pieces of bone are separated and not aligned).
 They can also show how many pieces of broken bone there are.

 Treatment

-Treatment of broken bones follows one basic rule: The broken pieces must be put back into position and prevented from moving out of place until they are healed.
 Because the radius and ulna rely on each other for support, it is important that they are properly stabilized.
-If the bones are not accurately aligned during healing, it may result in future problems with wrist and elbow movement.
+If the bones are not accurately aligned during healing, it may result in future problems with wrist and elbow movement or forearm rotation.

 Most cases of adult forearm fractures require surgery to make sure the bones are stabilized and lined up for successful healing.